Letters from Harold Edward 'Pompey' Elliott to his family, July - October 1916 - Part 10

 5 others wounded.
 I begrudge them

-very much the results seem so
+very much.
+The results seem so

-inadaquate for the loss of these five
+inadaquate for the loss of these fine

-had landed in a patch of 10 boys who
+lad landed in a patch of 10 boys who

 had come to get their breakfast at the

-cooks fire & eight of them out of the 10
+Cooks fire & eight of them out of the 10

 were wounded all at once one seriously